Git-fighters/cs107-FinalProject/docs/milestone1.md

 Feedback:  What is "a" in your second example?

 Answer: temp variable, basically.
-We perform elementary operations on that until we get the whole function
+We perform elementary operations on that until we get the whole function.

 Feedback: I did not see any information about drv_eval in your implementation.
 Would be good to get more info on that.

 Answer: utility function of our package that takes in a math function and a point, and outputs a tuple with the function value and the derivative value at that point

 ### 4 Software Organization
 Feedback: Why would the software not fit in any of the conventional software packaging frameworks?
 Explain further.